 Wollumbin National Park

-World Heritage-listed Wollumbin National Park, in the Northern Rivers region, is a great place for a picnic or a hike.
-Organise a school excursion to view the summit of Wollumbin from nearby locations.
+World Heritage-listed Wollumbin National Park, formerly known as Mount Warning National Park, is a great place for a picnic or a day walk.

 Read more about Wollumbin National Park